-The public is invited to view an exciting exhibit featuring Marietta's early history through rare books, manuscripts, and art works from the Legacy Library Special Collections.
+The public is invited to view an exciting exhibit featuring Marietta's early history through rare books, manuscripts, and artwork from the Legacy Library Special Collections.
 The exhibit, inspired by the release of Pulitzer Prize winning author David McCullough's forthcoming book, The Pioneers, will be open to the public in Marietta College's Legacy Library from April 15-October 15, 2019.
 Many of David McCullough's publications are available in the Legacy Library.

 Library exhibit extended due to popular demand.
 Available until further notice.
 Please continue to check the website for further details.

 Monday-Thursday 7:30 a.m. - Midnight